Taro-Hayashi/Shotgun-CherryPie/README_EN_D.md

 Place thicker middle plate #1 and thiner middle plate #2 on it.
 ![](img/IMG_6349.jpg)

-Attach the Raspberry Pi Pico and put the middle plate #3.
+Put the middle plate #3.
 ![](img/IMG_4451.jpg)

 Fasten the back plate with long screws and put the rubber feet.